0xSero/partisia-docs/docs/operator-9-keys.md

 # Node operators will need 3 sets of keys

-In the next two pages you will see how to fill out a config.json for a block producing node and how to register your node for block production on Partisia Blockchain.
-Before you can do that you need 3 private keys.
+Before you can complete the configuration of your node and register as a block producer you need to have 3 private keys ready.

 1) Find your PBC account private key and PBC address.
-This is the private key from the public MPC token sale.
+This is the private key from the account which holds your MPC tokens.
 2) Generate The Network key pair.
 3) Generate the Finalization key pair.